 Step 3: Once I have ideas or a menu for the week and the right supplies (groceries), there’s only one thing left – food prep, arguably the most important part of the process because in the long run it saves time and will make all things doable for the busy week ahead.
 I chop ingredients for meals ahead, pre-make a few things I might be serving the next day or so, and even wash fruit for quick snacking.
 I try to keep my fridge organized so it’s useful and easily accessible to all members of the family.
 Even the littlest hands.

-Here are three of our favorite healthy recipes from Malika and you can also search the hashtag she uses on Instagram #ALLYOUGOTTADOIS and her profile @_malika_yasmin_ for more simple, healthy eating ideas for the whole family!
+Here are three of our favorite easy healthy recipes for the whole family from Malika and you can also search the hashtag she uses on Instagram #ALLYOUGOTTADOIS and her profile @_malika_yasmin_ for more simple, healthy eating ideas for the whole family!

 Core then cut your apple for perfect donut shaped slices.
 Spread your favorite peanut butter (sun butter works if you have nut allergies) on half or whole slice.
 Sprinkle with granola, and drizzle with honey.
 There are no wrong substitutions with this recipe and over a million toppings to make this hearty, healthy, and something the whole family would enjoy.